Saturday, December 27, 2025

 Regrettably, I concluded that my efforts were futile and ceased all communication.
 Consequently, I have refrained from sending him any gifts in 2025 and have allowed him to pursue his own life.
 If circumstances permit, I anticipate that he will contact me unexpectedly with significant news.
 How would I react after 30 years of being contacted only with substantial news or a financial need?

 I do not intend to imply that I did everything correctly.
 I acknowledge that his mother has consistently provided support and that he prefers I allow him to be the primary source of information about life events.
 As parents, we are always expected to do our utmost.
 However, I can share my perspective on parenting.
 No one ever achieves perfection.
 I, for instance, did not.
 And now, for me, it may be too late.
-Nevertheless, I question whether I ever truly became a parent to him.
+Nevertheless, I question whether I ever truly became his parent.

 I hope that he is content with the decision not to maintain a relationship.
 It took me 30 years to come to terms with this realization.
 Life goes on, and we must live with our past decisions.
 They haunt me more as I age, but letting go is the healthiest option!